JamesAltemus/Employee-Backup-Calculation/README.md

 # Employee-Backup-Calculation
 Calculates a 'fair' distribution for employee backups based on given constraints.
-Employees will not be allowed to backup more than one of another employee's customer.
+Employees will not be allowed to backup more than one of another employee's customers.

 Data Inputs:
 AssignmentTable: A sheet containing employee information.
 The first column must be employee name.
 The second column must be the amount of people they're allowed/are willing to backup.
 All remaining columns are the names of customers that employee usually supports